-Ad Type Ad Unit Content File Type /Size /Quality Notes Аатуре Ad Unit Virtual Room Virtual Room is a VR scene that is accessed from the pr which is devoted solely to the display of sponsored adve the following elements: Entry Point: An object, spatial UI or other means the us Room Close Scene/Exit: Virtual Rooms MUST have a "close to content.
-Users should be returned to the story/game of Scene Environment: The 360° world the users see in t JFILE Type /Size /Quality ublisher/develope ertising content.
-V ser interacts with t button" to allow us at the exact place he room r content experience irtual Rooms contain to enter into the Virtual sers to easily exit back they left off Ad Objects: Interactive 3D, 2D and 360 video ads, aud represented in the room Interactions: The method(s) and results of user interact may produce a transition to another part of the scene or element in the scene.
+Ad Type Ad Unit Content File Type /Size /Quality Notes Virtual Room Virtual Room is a VR scene that is accessed from the p which is devoted solely to the display of sponsored adverted following elements: Entry Point: An object, spatial UI or other means the us Room Close Scene/Exit: Virtual Rooms MUST have a "close to content.
+Users should be returned to the story/game Scene Environment: The 360° world the users see in the transfer of the scene of the represented in the room Interactions: The method(s) and results of user interaction any produce a transition to another part of the scene of element in the scene.
 Users can interact with ad objects multiple ways dependent methods allowed by the scene developer.
-E.g. Gaze Ev camera view for a specified amount of time to activate Tap Event: Users look at an object within the camera view Media) or game controller to activate Voice Control: Users voice commands that are translate Physical Interaction/Gestures: Users move their hand io tracks, or comb tions with the ad o introduce new vis ding on the hardw ent: users look at iew and tap the H ted into activation is or body to activ binations thereof objects.
-An interaction sual or interactive are being used and t object within the DM (High Definition s ate
+E.g. Gaze Evidence are view for a specified amount of time to activate Voice Control: Users voice commands that are transfer of the scene and the scene in the scene developer.
+E.g. Gaze Evidence is the scene in the scene in the scene in the scene is the scene in the scene in the scene in the scene is the scene in the scene in the scene is the scene is the scene in the scene in the scene is the ublisher/develope ertising content.
+V ser interacts with button" to allow u at the exact place the room lio tracks, or comb stions with the ad o r introduce new vi ding on the hardw rent: users look a iew and tap the H ted into activation /irtual Rooms contain to enter into the Virtual sers to easily exit back they left off oinations thereof objects.
+An interaction sual or interactive are being used and t object within the DM (High Definition s